 Sports betting is legal at Deadwood casinos and on tribal land.
-South Dakota mobile sports betting is only permitted on Deadwood casino properties, though no operator have launched this amenity.
-Sports bettors must be at least 21 year of age.
+South Dakota mobile sports betting is only permitted on Deadwood casino properties, though no operator has launched this amenity.
+Sports bettors must be at least 21 years of age.

 Approved sports wagers in South Dakota